molds/molds/doc/README.txt

        "temperature" means the temperature in the RPMD.
        The default value of the "temeprture" is 300[K].

+       "num_beads" means the number of beads for the ring polymer.
+       The default value of the "num_beads" is 10.

        "seed" means the seed of the random-number-generator.
        The random numbers are used during initial condition sampling.